open-covid-19/data/README.md

 to perform joins with other data sources or for filtering within your application.

-#### Notes about the data
-For countries where both country-level and region-level data is available, the entry which has a null value for the `RegionCode` and `RegionName` columns indicates country-level aggregation.
-Please note that, sometimes, the country-level data and the region-level data come from different sources so adding up all region-level values may not equal exactly to the reported country-level value.
-See the [data loading tutorial][7] for more information.

-**FR**: Region-level confirmed cases for France only include positive results of tests being sent to a subset of all laboratories, therefore the sum of all confirmed cases across regions is significantly lower than the country totals.

-**PT**: Regions reported by Portugal are broken down at the NUTS-2 level, not the usual ISO 3166-2 code reported by most other countries.

 #### Metadata
 Non-temporal data related to countries and regions.
 The columns of [metadata.csv](https://open-covid-19.github.io/data/metadata.csv) are: